 There was also another problem – some of the company’s employees got very used to how things were and weren’t too keen to see changes implemented.
 This is why we’ve worked with the client closely to make sure that the new, APEX-based solution won’t be too drastic of a change.
 We’ve taken the time to train some of those employees in the Agile methodology, and the use of Oracle APEX – so that they are independent and able to maintain their solution without our help.

 📘 Want to read more about this project?
-Read our comprehensive case study.
+Read our comprehensive case study of the Freight management system for VAN group.
 You can also find a publication about it on Oracle’s official blog

 Oracle Forms to APEX migration checklist and calculator